Collection Contact Information

 Austin, Texas 78758

-The Vertebrate Paleontology Laboratory (VPL) is a research, teaching and conservation branch of the Jackson School of Geosciences.
-It is not open to the public.
-Access is by appointment only, or through organized tours offered by VPL.
+The Vertebrate Paleontology Collections are a research, teaching and conservation branch of the Jackson School Museum of Earth History.
+Access is by appointment only, or through organized tours offered by staff.

 We welcome researchers, students and educators to use our collections.
-However, arrangements must be made in advance to visit the VPL.
-Students arranging to visit VPL must also submit acknowledgement of the intended visit by their supervisors.
-Non-academic and commercial use of VPL collections, archives and other resources requires prior written approval by the VPL Director, in accordance with more general VPL policies.
-VPL shall judge whether a proposed use of its collections is non-commercial or academic.
+However, arrangements must be made in advance to visit the Collections.
+Students arranging to visit collections must also submit acknowledgement of the intended visit by their supervisors.
+Non-academic and commercial use of collections, archives and other resources requires prior written approval by the Director, in accordance with more general collections policies.
+The Director shall judge whether a proposed use of its collections is non-commercial or academic.

-Internal Loans: The Director must be informed prior to removal of any specimens from VPL.
+Internal Loans: The Director must be informed prior to removal of any specimens from the building.
 This is achieved by filling out an Internal Loan Form (formerly referred to as a “Blue Sheet”) available from the Collections Manager.
-This document is required for the loan of specimens utilized at VPL or the Jackson School of Geosciences.
+This document is required for the loan of specimens utilized in Bldg.
+6 or the Jackson School of Geosciences.
 All other uses require a formal external loan.
 External loans are initiated through the collections manager.
 Internal loans are for a maximum of one semester or the duration of the summer.
 Loans must be renewed each semester.
-The information on this loan form is vital to the management of the VPL collections.
+The information on this loan form is vital to the management of the collections.
 Providing complete and accurate data on this form will speed the loan process.
 The data from this form provides the statistics needed to maintain collections funding.

-External Loans: Loans of specimens from the VPL collections are temporary physical transfers of objects to another professional institution, with no transfer of ownership.
-Requests for specimen loans are approved by the Director of VPL.
+External Loans: Loans of specimens from the collections are temporary physical transfers of objects to another professional institution, with no transfer of ownership.
+Requests for specimen loans are approved by the Director.
 Requests for loans must be made in writing through the collections manager (email is sufficient).
 Students requesting loans must also submit acknowledgment of the loan request by their supervisors.

-Requests for specimen loans are approved by the Director of VPL.
+Requests for specimen loans are approved by the Director.
 Requests for loans must be made in writing through the collections manager (email is sufficient).
 Students requesting loans must also submit acknowledgment of the loan request by their supervisors.

 Unless otherwise stipulated, loans are authorized for periods of one year.
 Loan extensions must be requested in writing prior to loan expiration.
 It is the borrower’s responsibility to return the specimen on time and in good condition.
 Subsequent loans will not be approved to any borrower in possession of an overdue loan.

 Transfers of loans to third parties generally are not permitted.
-Specimens must be returned to VPL before they can be sent to another borrower.
-Any questions regarding transfers should be directed to the VPL Director.
+Specimens must be returned to collections before they can be sent to another borrower.
+Any questions regarding transfers should be directed to the Director.